MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemaparameterdefinition-get_rangemax.md

-For the <b>PrintSchemaParameterDataType_Integer</b> data type, the value returned by <b>RangeMax</b> maps to the &lt;psf:MaxValue&gt; property value of the Print Schema parameter definition.
+For the <b>PrintSchemaParameterDataType_Integer</b> data type, the value returned by <b>RangeMax</b> maps to the &lt;psf:MaxValue> property value of the Print Schema parameter definition.
 This maximum value shows the maximum integer value that the driver supports.

-For the <b>PrintSchemaParameterDataType_NumericString</b> and <b>PrintSchemaParameterDataType_String</b>  data types, this maps to the &lt;psf:MaxLength&gt; property value of the Print Schema parameter definition.
+For the <b>PrintSchemaParameterDataType_NumericString</b> and <b>PrintSchemaParameterDataType_String</b>  data types, this maps to the &lt;psf:MaxLength> property value of the Print Schema parameter definition.
 This maximum value  shows the maximum length of string that the driver supports.